AnggaR96s/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.